 It might be useful to have a short guide to post out to them before they start explaining a bit about how the office runs, what they might be doing, and a quick introduction to life in Parliament and your constituency.
 It sounds like a lot of work, but it will save you time in the long run when you realise on week three that they’ve been telling everyone on the phone that your constituency is Barnsley, not Burnley, or when they run out of the building screaming the first time the division bell rings.

 If you have a current Intern, this can be an interesting task for them to do; to write a guide of everything they wished they knew before starting!

-Most importantly, if they’re based in Westminster then get their pass application in ASAP!
+Most importantly, get their pass application in ASAP!
 The sooner it’s in, the less likely it is that you will have to pick them up every morning and chaperone them to the loo.

 “Organisations should ensure there is a dedicated person(s) who has ring-fenced time in their work schedule to supervise the Intern and conduct regular performance reviews.
 This person should provide ongoing feedback to the Intern, be their advocate and mentor during the period of internship, and conduct a formal performance review to evaluate the success of their time with the organisation.”

 If you can arrange their first day to be one when your MP isn’t in, that makes things a lot easier.
 Then you can show them around when your workload is a little lighter, and they can feel a little bit more like they know what they’re doing before the big boss is watching.

 Tour.
 Try to book them on an official Your ‘fact’ about Michael Jackson trying to buy the throne in the House of Lords might be funny, but probably not that much use when they suddenly have to show your MP’s nephew around the palace and all the tours are fully booked.